Sudan tops global displacement crisis

 Displaced women in North Darfur (File photo: Albert González Farran / UNAMID)

-A new report by the Internal Displacement Monitoring Centre (IDMC) states that conflict and violence in regions such as Sudan, Palestine, and others have driven the number of internally displaced people (IDPs) around the world to 75.9 million by the end of 2023, setting a new record.
-Sudan stands out prominently in the report, with over nine million individuals displaced by the end of the year, marking the highest number ever recorded in a single country since records began in 2008.
+A new report by the Internal Displacement Monitoring Centre (IDMC) states that conflict and violence in regions such as Sudan, Palestine, and others have driven the number of displaced people around the world to 75.9 million by the end of 2023, setting a new record.
+Sudan stands out prominently in the report, with over nine million people displaced by the end of the year, marking the highest number ever recorded in a single country since records began in 2008.

 The report, published on Tuesday, highlights that Sudan experienced six million internal displacements due to conflict in 2023 alone, surpassing its cumulative figures for the previous 14 years combined, underscoring that two-thirds of the new displacements were a consequence of violence in regions such as Sudan, Congo, and across the Middle East.